-Crisp leaves, warm lattes, and lots of decorative gourds - it’s pumpkin season, friends!
+Crisp leaves, warm lattes, and lots of decorative gourds – it’s pumpkin season, friends!
 This list of easy, healthy pumpkin recipes is a true delight.
 I can wholeheartedly recommend all of these recipes.
-Pumpkin is not only a delicious - it’s healthy too!
-It’s rich in vitamin A, nutrient dense, and lower in calories because it’s 94% water (source).
+Pumpkin is not only delicious – it’s healthy too!
+It’s rich in vitamin A, nutrient-dense, and lower in calories because it’s 94% water (source).
 In North America, pumpkins are harvested (and at their tastiest) in September and October (source).

 We often associate them with Halloween and Thanksgiving, but they’re a wonderful fruit to be enjoyed all autumn long (pumpkins are technically a fruit because they have seeds).
-Whether you’re looking for a healthy pumpkin dessert recipe or a healthy pumpkin dinner recipe - I’m sure you’ll find a recipe you love here.
-And please feel free to share your favorite easy healthy pumpkin recipe in the comments below!
+Whether you’re looking for a healthy pumpkin dessert recipe or a healthy pumpkin dinner recipe – I’m sure you’ll find a recipe you love here.
+And please feel free to share your favorite easy healthy pumpkin recipes in the comments below!

 This healthy, turkey pumpkin chili is a fall favorite!
 It’s full of the good stuff – ground turkey, pumpkin puree, kidney beans, and plenty of spices!
 Top it with anything you like, but I recommend pepitas, cilantro, and a little sour cream or Greek yogurt.
 Enjoy!